IrvingZha0/lab-bcos/docs/FISCO-BCOS System Contract Introduction.md

 ### Configuration Management

-ConfigAction.sol, the configuration management implementation, manages all the configurable information.
-The configuration is consistent on the chain by broadcasting transaction and only the admin can make transaction.
+ConfigAction.sol, the configuration management implementation, manages all configurable information.
+The configuration is consistent on all nodes by broadcasting transaction on chain, and only the admin can make configuration change.

 Key functions: